mohamed-akraam/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print absolute path
+This is some scripts to learn shell basics